Trump Administration Pursues Country‑Specific Semiconductor Tariff Deals Following Taiwan Agreement

 Timeline

-Jan 16, 2026 – The administration cites Section 232 of the Trade Expansion Act of 1962 as the legal basis for the AI‑chip tariff, invoking national‑security authority to adjust imports deemed a threat [2].
+Jan 16, 2026 – The administration cites Section 232 authority as the legal justification for the AI‑chip tariff, framing the measure as a national‑security response to advanced‑technology imports[2].

-Jan 17, 2026 – South Korea’s top trade envoy, Yeo Han‑koo, returns from a six‑day visit to the United States and says the initial 25 % tariff has limited impact on Korean chipmakers because it targets high‑end AI chips rather than memory chips, but warns Washington could launch a second‑stage tariff and pledges close coordination with Korean industry [1].
+Jan 17, 2026 – South Korea’s top trade envoy Yeo Han‑koo, returning from a six‑day U.S. visit, says the initial 25 percent AI‑chip tariff has limited impact on Korean memory‑chip exporters but warns that Washington could unveil a “second‑stage” tariff and pledges to work closely with domestic industry to mitigate any future measures[1].